aws-samples/eksa-configs-for-oran/README.md

 Save the file and exit - `:wq!`

+Note that depending on your base Ubuntu OS image, you may need to modify the `/etc/default/grub.d/50-cloudimg-settings.cfg` file instead, but add the same GRUB_CMDLINE_LINUX_DEFAULT parameter as above.

 Run the following command to apply the new grub config and then perform a reboot of the worker node.

 ```sh